 - Government should create incentives for universities to take help/subcontract one-another for specific courses to share resources. - Analysis of niched education necessary for the development of the battery value chain. - Targeted funding from industry and/or government towards education demanded by industry. - Government should ensure that universities can still conduct important courses and programs even though there are few students attending.

 7.3.
 Keeping quality while increasing availability and capacity of education

-This chapter will discuss the need for increased human and structural resource effectiveness regarding upscaling education efforts whilst keeping the quality.
+This chapter will discuss the need for increased human and structural resource effectiveness regarding

 7.3.1.
 Insufficient competence management across the value chain